-The UW Flexible Option program is organized as distinct courses made up of a series of competences, or identified skills and knowledge, that must be mastered and successfully demonstrated in order to advance toward your degree or certificate completion.
+The UW Flexible Option program at UW-Milwaukee is organized as distinct courses made up of a series of competences, or identified skills and knowledge, that must be mastered and successfully demonstrated in order to advance toward your degree or certificate completion.
 Mastery is demonstrated through assessments.
 Depending on the content covered, your assessments can range from objective exams to essays to recorded presentations to interviews to case study analyses.

 When you complete an assessment, your work is considered for mastery.
 When all assessments within a given course show that you have achieved mastery, you will have completed your set.
 In some cases, you may need more than one attempt to demonstrate mastery of a particular competency or assessment.
 Visit the Student Resource Center for your program of study and click on the Repeating a Course link to learn more about the repeat policy.

 At the conclusion of each subscription period, a letter grade is assigned to reflect your level of mastery in each course.
 In addition to traditional letter A-F letter grades, you may see a PR grade.
 The PR grade may be given to a student who has shown progress in mastering one or several competencies within a given set, but who may not have attempted all assessments.
 Assigning the PR vs. a standard A-F letter grade is at the discretion of the instructor.
 The PR grade only can be assigned to a student’s initial enrollment in a competency set.